How to Do Government, Public Service and General Well-fare Storytelling

 General welfare messaging only works when it’s personally relevant.
 It’s a cool paradox: the more personal you get, the more you reach large masses.

 Personal relevance comes from personal choice.
-This harks back to the principle of telling the whole or entire story: telling only the solution, or the function, is never enough.
-The irony is that people will probably believe that you have a good product, service, or message.
+This harks back to the principle of telling the whole or entire story: telling only the solution or the function is never enough.
+The irony is that people will probably believe you have a good product, service, or message.
 They might even trust the sender.
-They just won’t respond or change their behavior without that personal relevance.
+However, they just won’t respond or change their behavior without that personal relevance.

 This applies to bigger issues as well.
-Let's take a hot issue right now, quite literally, and pick global warming.
-If people don’t feel the heat due to Global Warming for instance, they are much less likely to respond to calls of being environmentally conscious.
-If, however, their crops start to suffer from the heat, they will join the cause, as we now see many farmers in the world do.
-Many farmers I might add, who first vehemently resisted even the idea of global warming.
+Let's take a hot topic right now—quite literally—and pick global warming.
+If people don’t feel the heat due to global warming, they are much less likely to respond to calls for environmental consciousness.
+If, however, their crops start to suffer from the heat, they will join the cause, as we now see many farmers doing.
+Many farmers, I might add, who first vehemently resisted even the idea of global warming.

-Now, if you wish to put people in that right frame of mind who did not have personal experience with global warming, you have to make sure that you understand their thoughts and emotions. in this case understanding that - however counterintuitive it may seem to you as the sender - that the receiver may not care for, or understand or even believe in global warming.
-Yet, if you put them in the shoes of those who have suffered from it, they apply empathy, whatever their political color or outlook on life, since that is the natural thing for an empathetic social species to do.
+Now, if you wish to put people in the right frame of mind who did not have personal experience with global warming, you must ensure that you understand their thoughts and emotions.
+This understanding is crucial, even if it seems counterintuitive to you as the sender.
+The receiver may not care for, understand, or even believe in global warming.
+Yet, if you put them in the shoes of those who have suffered from it, they will apply empathy, regardless of their political color or outlook on life.
+That is the natural response for an empathetic social species.

 If One Person Gets It, Everyone Gets It

 You must make your message tangible enough for one person to have everyone understand.
-Even (or especially!) when you have global messages concerning things like the environment or a pandemic or natural disaster.
+Even (or especially!) when you have global messages concerning things like the environment, a pandemic, or a natural disaster.
 Relate to one person, and you will reach many.

-And you also don't have to fear adding the conflict, the challenge, the negative.
-As long as you make it personally relevant, with a personal fear or a personal joy or a personal benefit, you can go all the way into the heart.
-And that, ultimately, is the key to all government and public service storytelling.
+You also don't have to fear adding the conflict, the challenge, the negative.
+As long as you make it personally relevant—with a personal fear, joy, or benefit—you can go all the way into the heart.
+Ultimately, that is the key to all government and public service storytelling.

 Luv, as always,